MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-full-outer.md

 ---
 title: "Merge queries: Full outer join"
-description: An article on how to perform a merge operation in Power Query using the full outer join kind.
+description: An article on how to do a merge operation in Power Query using the full outer join kind.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: